 6. CONFIDENTIALITY, PRIVACY, DATA OWNERSHIP, and PUBLICITY

 6.1 Definition of Confidential Information.
 As used herein, Confidential Information (“CI”) means all confidential information disclosed by a party (“Disclosing Party“) to the other party (“Receiving Party“), whether orally or in writing, that is designated as confidential or that reasonably should be understood as confidential given the nature of the information and the circumstances of disclosure.
 CI shall include, without limitation, technical product information, product designs, techniques, methods, or strategies used in connection with the Services, user names, passwords and other log-in information, Company pricing information, the specific terms of this Agreement, and all End Customer Personal Data.
-“End Customer Personal Data” means any personal information / personal data of Customer’s end customers or patients and/or Customer’s employees (if the services are used to survey employees) that is provided by Customer in the course of performing the Services.
-As between Company and Customer, all End Customer Personal Data is and shall remain the property of Customer.
+“End Customer Personal Data” means any personal information / personal data of Customer’s end customers and/or Customer’s employees (if the services are used to survey employees) that is provided by Customer in the course of performing the Services.
+As between Company and Customer, all End Customer Personal Data is Customer’s property.
 Customer grants Company a non-exclusive, worldwide, royalty-free license to process, reproduce, display, copy, communicate, and otherwise use the End Customer Personal Data solely to the extent necessary to perform its obligations under the Agreement.
-Company: (i) shall not retain or use End Customer Personal Data other than as needed to perform the Services, and (ii) shall not sell, lease, or otherwise disclose such End Customer Personal Data except to service providers needed to render the Services.
+Company shall not: (i) retain or use End Customer Personal Data other than as needed to perform the Services or (ii) sell, lease, or otherwise disclose such End Customer Personal Data except to service providers needed to render the Services.
 CI shall not include any information that: (i) is or becomes generally known to the public without breach of any obligation owed to the Disclosing Party; (ii) was known to the Receiving Party prior to its disclosure by the Disclosing Party without breach of any obligation owed to the Disclosing Party; (iii) is received from a third party without breach of any obligation owed to the Disclosing Party; or (iv) was independently developed by the Receiving Party.